SongStitch/anchor/README.md

 # What is Anchor, and How Does it Work?

-Anchor is a tool for anchoring (or pinning) Dockerfiles.
+Anchor is a tool for anchoring Dockerfiles (not unlike pinning in lock files).
 It allows for reproducible builds by ensuring that the versions of dependencies are fixed.
 This is done in two ways

 - Replacing docker image tags referenced in a Dockerfile with the digest of the image
 - Replacing package versions in a Dockerfile with the version of the package.
 The parent digest image is used resolve the package versions to ensure that the package versions are consistent with the parent image.

-Anchor is designed to be a drop-in tool that can be used against existing Dockerfiles without the need to modify them.
+Anchor is designed that with the generated `Dockerfile`, no changes are needed on one's CI or build process.

 Note that `docker` must be installed and running on the system for `anchor` to work.